Guides • Build Banking Apps

 5. Exchange the authorisation code for an access token

-After the user authorises your consent, you use the /token endpoint with grant_type=authorization_code to get the access token that you can use to access the Accounts API.
+After the user authorises your consent, you use the /token endpoint with grant_type=authorization_code to get the access token that you can use to access the Accounts and Transactions endpoints:

 The value of auth_code is the authorisation code (code) generated in the previous step.